SpaceX and NASA make history by launching 2 astronauts to the ISS

 This might be the first big step for Demo-2, but there's more to come.
 After spending time on the ISS, Behnken and Hurley will return to Earth inside Crew Dragon to complete the mission.
 If all goes smoothly, SpaceX will start regular operational Crew Dragon missions, a sign that NASA will no longer need to rely on Russian Soyuz spacecraft to ferry astronauts to the ISS.

-Discuss: SpaceX, NASA make history by successfully launching two astronauts to ISS
+Discuss: SpaceX, NASA make history with launch of two astronauts to ISS Saturday

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.